DeepanjaliIshte/Electricity-Billing-System-/README.md

 <h6>Creates an instance of CustomerDetails, triggering the GUI to display.</h6>

 <h2>--------CalucalteBill Class--------</h2>
-The CalculateBill class is a GUI application for calculating and managing electricity bills.
-It extends JFrame and implements the ActionListener interface to handle user interactions.
+<h6>The CalculateBill class is a GUI application for calculating and managing electricity bills.
+It extends JFrame and implements the ActionListener interface to handle user interactions.</h6>

 Key Components
 <h4>Instance Variables</h4>